badgerman11/MMM-SmokedMirror/README.md

 ### Known Issues

-Due to the [YQL](https://developer.yahoo.com/yql/) restrictions it is not possible to have fresh data aech time.
+Due to the [YQL](https://developer.yahoo.com/yql/) restrictions it is not possible to have fresh data each time.